brahmaputra7/NuxtJS-AutoAI-Implementation/README.md

 # Using AutoAI with IBM's Watson Studio to predict IT Professionals Salary in the EU region

-> Prediction of Salary for IT Professionals based on years of experience, city, programming language, etc.
+> This is a progressive web application that purposed to prediction the salary for IT Professionals based on years of experience, city, programming language, etc.
 >

 > This is a demo project to show how to integrate NuxtJS application with IBM Cloud's services, in this case is IBM Watson Studio.